easegress-io/easegress/README.md

 	- **Third-Part Integration**
 		- **FaaS** integrates with the serverless platform Knative.
 		- **Service Discovery** integrates with Eureka, Consul, Etcd, and Zookeeper.
+		- **Ingress Controller** integrates with Kubernetes as an ingress controller.
 - **High Performance and Availability**
 	- **Adaption**: adapts request, response in the handling chain.
 	- **Validation**: headers validation, OAuth2, JWT, and HMAC verification.